Doris Fortier Allen

-Sheri Mark-Slaim is a registered nurse, attorney and writer dedicated to the metro Detroit community.
-From 2010-2014, she was president of the board of directors for North Star Reach Camp, a non-profit organization providing ill children with camp experiences in Pinckney, Michigan.
-Previously, Mark-Slaim served as president of the board of directors for Michigan Citizens for Stem Cell Research and Cures, an organization that educates Michigan citizens about stem cell research.
-Mark-Slaim has lost several loved ones as a result of ALS.
+Sheri Mark is a registered nurse, attorney and writer dedicated to the metro Detroit community.
+From 2011-2013, she was president of the board of directors for North Star Reach Camp, a non-profit organization providing ill children with camp experiences in Pinckney, Michigan.
+Previously, Mark served as president of the board of directors for Michigan Citizens for Stem Cell Research and Cures, an organization that educates Michigan citizens about stem cell research.
+Mark’s first cousin died of ALS in 2003 at the age of 50 after suffering with ALS for seven years.
+A year later, Mark’s step-father died of ALS after suffering with ALS for one year.
 She acquired her Bachelor of Science in Nursing from the University of Detroit Mercy, and her Doctor of Law from Wayne State University.
-She and her husband, Mark, reside in Bloomfield Township, Michigan.
+She and her husband, Dr. Abe Slaim, reside in Bloomfield Village, Michigan.

 Scott Pranger is the principal manager for the Pranger Family Foundation, founded in 2012 to get involved with education, community affairs and religious causes.
 From 2004-2012, Pranger was the CEO and owner of EQI, LTD., which sources metal castings, forgings, and fabrications from suppliers around the globe to customers in 13 countries.
 Prior to EQI, Pranger served as vice president of Kurdziel Industries, Inc., for 20 years.
 In 2015, Pranger lost his wife, Cathleen, to ALS after a nearly 15-year battle.
 In her honor, he has been a strong supporter of the ALS Association.
 He is a 20-year board member of Junior Achievement of the Michigan Great Lakes and supports numerous Christian organizations around the world.
 Pranger resides in Spring Lake, Michigan, and has one son attending college and a daughter living in Florida with three grandchildren.